Quinta11/Weather-Discord-Bot/README.md

 # Tormenta

-Tormenta is a Discord bot built to facilitate the dissemination of tropical weather information to enthusiasts and professionals alike.
+Tormenta is a work-in-progress Discord bot built to facilitate the dissemination of tropical weather information to enthusiasts and professionals alike.

 ## Installation